True profit context

 Freight Pilot is built to support your existing workflow, not force you into a new one.

-Freight Pilot is a decision intelligence layer for freight.
-You bring authorized loads from your existing workflow, then Freight Pilot helps show which options are actually worth running.
+Freight Pilot is a freight decision and operations workspace.
+You bring authorized loads from your existing workflow, then Freight Pilot helps decide what is worth running and track what happens after a load is booked.

 No. Freight Pilot is not a load board and does not provide board access or extraction.
 It helps interpret loads you already have the right to use.